 S Flower St and W Jefferson Blvd Los Angeles CA 90007

-- The Cougars lead the overall series 34-12 but have just a 13-8 record on the Trojans’ home court.
+- The Cougars lead the overall series 33-11, but are just 12-7 when playing at USC.

-Saturday’s match will be streamed live on Pac-12.com.
-Links to live stats and a video feed can be found on the BYU men’s volleyball schedule page.
+Both matches this week will be streamed live on pac-12.com.
+Links to live stats and video feeds can be found on the BYU men’s volleyball schedule page.